My easy stovetop croutons recipe is a fast, easy way to elevate a basic salad or soup into something special. Done in under 15 minutes.

 After 4 cycles of toasting and tossing the croutons, it’s time to add your seasoning.

 First, turn off the burner.
-While the croutons are still in your warm pan, add your seasoning and toss until the seasoning has coated your croutons to your liking.
+While the croutons are still in your warm pan, add your seasoning.
+Then toss and stir until the seasoning has coated your croutons to your liking.

 Last, allow them to rest in this pan until serving.
 Do not cover: the condensation will ruin your perfectly crispy croutons!